aexoden/rosa/doc/twin-seed-notes.md

-# Spoony Twin Seed Resolution Notes #
+# Rosa Twin Seed Resolution Notes #

 The following summarizes the changes and comprimises that have been made to the routes in order to solve the problem of so-called twin seeds.
 In general, the